 9,999 km so far.

-We decided to venture over the hill today to the locals’ side of Cat Ba town.
+We decided to venture over the hill today to the locals’ side of Cat Ba Town on Cat Ba Island.
 Just like in Ha Long, the town is divided into the tourist side, and the ‘real’ side.

 We needed a few supplies, and rightly figured that things would be more reasonably priced a short walk away from where we are staying.